JordanMitev/kendo-ui-core/docs/troubleshoot/troubleshooting-common-issues.md

 ### Solution

 Make sure that jQuery is included only:
-* before the Kendo UI JavaScript files, and
+* before the Kendo UI JavaScript files; and
 * before any JavaScript statements that depend on it.

 ## Widgets